With many new life-saving treatment advances against breast cancer, women have more options than ever.

-Over the past few years, there have been many new life-saving treatment advances against breast cancer, giving women more treatment options than ever.
-The right treatment depends on multiple things and you and your doctors will arrive at the right treatment plan for you.
+The right treatment depends on multiple things.
+You and your doctors will arrive at the right treatment plan for you.

 Most women with breast cancer have surgery to remove their tumor.
 Surgery is generally combined with other types of treatment.

 Types of surgery used to remove tumors include:

 Removes only the tumor and a small amount of the tissue surrounding it.
 This kind of surgery is usually followed by radiation.

 Removes the entire breast that has the tumor.
 After a mastectomy, reconstructive surgery can rebuild your breast so it is about the same size and shape as it was before.

 During your surgery you may have your lymph node checked:

 Checks to see if cancer has spread to other parts of the body by removing the first lymph node(s) cancer is likely to travel to.

 Based on the doctor’s physical exam and other indicators about the likelihood that cancer has spread to your lymph nodes, the surgeon will generally remove between five and thirty nodes during a traditional axillary dissection.
 This is typically done if the sentinel lymph node biopsy is positive for cancer.

 What is a breast surgeon?